Find Affordable College Courses

 Tallahassee, FL

-Florida State University landed the #16 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-Located in the medium-sized city of Tallahassee, Florida State is a public school with a fairly large student population.
+With a ranking of #16, Florida State University did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
+Located in the city of Tallahassee, Florida State is a public college with a fairly large student population.

 Women make up 90% of the special ed majors at the school.